What is a Sober Living Home?

 Are Sober Living and Halfway Houses the Same?

 A sober living home is not the same thing as a halfway house.
 A halfway house, also called a “community corrections center” or a “residential re-entry center,” is strictly for people leaving prison.3 People living in halfway houses are often serving part of a prison sentence or are in a transitional period after their sentence.
 They are focused on helping residents re-enter common society after spending time in prison.
 These centers offer treatment, which some residents may have to attend as part of living there.

 Sober living homes also differ in that they are not subject to the oversight of state licensing agencies, while the Bureau of Prisons controls halfway houses.1,3 Fee structures for the two types vary, where sober homes have a variety of rent and fee structures, and halfway housing fees are based on residents’ gross income.3

 Benefits of Sober Living Homes

 The type of skills and benefits you can gain by staying in a sober living home include: 4

 - Developing a social network to reinforce recovery.
 Being part of a peer groups and having a support network that offers encouragement and hope supports your recovery.4 In addition, being in an environment that is free of drugs and alcohol helps control the triggers that can lead to relapse, such as having family members who drink or use drugs in a regular home.
-Sober living can give you access to peers who are further along in their own recovery who can provide extra support and model behaviors if you are newer to recovery.5
+Sober living can involve living with a recovered alcoholic and therefore give you access to peers who are further along in their own recovery who can provide extra support and model behaviors if you are newer to recovery.5

 - Stable housing.
 If you are leaving residential treatment, it can be difficult to secure a place to live.
 This can be due to financial hardships or criminal records.
 Sober living facilities usually allow people with a criminal record to live there, and they may be more affordable than other housing options.
 Additionally, those who don’t have a stable home environment that supports sustained recovery may have a higher risk of relapse.